 While you’re in Italy, you’ll become fully immersed in your community, but you’ll also have the chance to travel within Italy and also Europe!

-Each semester, the in-country staff organize an optional 4-day excursion to Florence in the beautiful Tuscany region.
-The approximate price is 400 euros.
+Each semester, the in-country staff organize an optional 3-day excursion to Rome for all exchange students in Italy.
+The approximate price is ~400 euros.
 This is not included in your program fee.
 Here’s the tentative schedule:

 Arrival day!
-Settle in, head to the hotel, and explore the streets of Florence by foot.
+Settle in, head to the hotel, and explore the streets of Rome on foot.

-Throughout your program, we will let you know about optional weekend trips you can join.
-There are typically 2-3 trips per semester to places like Stockholm, Paris, Dublin and more.
+Throughout your program, we will let you know about any additional optional weekend trips you can join.
+There are typically other organized trips to other Italian locations such as Venice and Florence.